-iFAST Corp picked up two Investor Relations related awards at the Investors' Choice Awards 2021 organised by the Securities Investors' Association Singapore

-(SIAS), emerging as Runner-Up in the "Most Transparent Company Award (MTCA) 2021 - Financials" and "Shareholder Communication Excellence Award (SCEA) 2021, Mid Cap" categories.
+iFAST Corp was accorded the Runner-Up award at the Investors' Choice Awards 2022 organised by the Securities Investors' Association Singapore (SIAS) in the "Shareholder Communication Excellence Award (SCEA) 2022, Mid Cap" category.

-These awards validate the Company's belief that it should always focus on providing information that can help investors make better decisions, and is a testament to the various ways the Company has undertaken to engage both retail and institutional investors, the media as well as the investor community in a timely and transparent manner.
+This award is an acknowledgement to the various ways the Company has undertaken to engage both retail and institutional investors, the media as well as the investor community in a timely and transparent manner.